ThinhHoang0108/OnlineLearning/README.md

 * Automatically send email verify after register
 * Authorizing client, user, admin by filter
 * Practicing quiz, instructional videos, and a personalized learning dashboard
-* Add to your cart
-* Paging or load more products don't reload page by using ajax
+* Paging or load more course don't reload page by using ajax
 * ...

 ## Table of Contents